 Andrea Eklund, MA apparel, textiles and merchandising

-Jodi Musser, MA, business marketing education, family and consumer sciences education
+Jodi Musser, MA, business marketing education, family and consumer sciences education, career and technical education

 John Hudelson, global wine studies

 The Department of Family and Consumer Sciences’ programs lead to baccalaureate degrees in apparel, textiles and merchandising, family and consumer sciences, career and technical education teaching, family studies, global wine studies, and recreation tourism, and events.

 Students may complete a minor in any of the following areas: apparel textiles and merchandising as well as apparel design, family and consumer sciences, family and consumer sciences education, family studies, program development, recreation management, tourism management, wine trade and tourism, sustainable tourism, and event planning.